jonnydgreen/event-management-service/docs/design.md

 #### Unit test

-> **Note:** this will not be implemented but here is what I would do
+> **Note:** this will not be implemented but here is what I would do in a
+> production system

-Used for permutations of functionality that is hard to integration test or when needed to test very specific circumstances of the internals.
+Used for permutations of functionality that are hard to write integration test for or when needed to test very specific circumstances of the internals.

-This will live next to the files in question.
+These will live next to the files in question.

 #### Integration test